-Ask some helpful questions to agree a sensible report format, length, outcomes, etc., and you'll avoid the agonising guesswork, and save everyone's time.
+Ask some helpful questions to agree on a sensible report format, length, outcomes, etc., and you'll avoid the agonising guesswork, and save everyone's time.

 Finally - when you yourself next have to ask one of your people, or a supplier, or anyone else for that matter, to "write a report..", think about all of the above carefully and ask yourself the questions that will help you first confirm that a report is actually necessary, and then to define and provide clear and helpful guidelines, or a specification, or 'terms of reference', so that the person having to write the report can fully understand what sort of report is required and why.

-Additional tips and templates for writing plans and reports are the business planning section.
+Additional tips and templates for writing plans and reports are in the business planning section.

 See also the section on delegation, which relates strongly to requesting reports.

 And the notes about personal brainstorming and note-taking for planning, decision-making, and generally organising your thoughts.

 I am grateful to Stewart Dixon for his help in refining this web page.